Saga9103/t2yLLM/README.md

 ## <u>💡 Specifics</u>

 ###  Material :
-  - **client side** :
+  - **client side** :<br>
+    for local mode :<br>
+      - Jabra Speak2 (tested)
+    for distributed mode :<br>
       - Raspberry Pi 5, 4GB
       - respeaker like from seeed studio
   - **server side** :
     - An Nvidia GPU with 16GB of VRAM (mini)

 ###  Pipeline :
   - **t2yLLM** uses **AsyncLLMEngine from vLLM** in combination with **faster-whisper** in order to generate text from speech and stream tokens as fast as possible.
-  - The audio dispatcher processes text received from the LLM and transforms it to .flac segments and sends them to the client (raspberry Pi)
+  - In distributed mode : The audio dispatcher processes text received from the LLM and transforms it to .flac segments and sends them to the client (raspberry Pi)
   - Sound reveived from the Jabra Speak2 or the Raspberry-Pi 5 is analyzed by **silerovad** to detect speech in addition to **pvporcupine**
   - Relevant sound is then translated by **Faster-Whisper** with low latency